wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Domestic" # the name of the artist or company
-show: "<br>New work, live from home." # the name of the show
+show: "New work, live from home." # the name of the show
 artist_size: 1
-show_size: 5
+show_size: 4
 header_image: "header_domestic.jpg"
 season: "Domestic 7|10|2020, 8pm"